mylake/mylake.github.com/_posts/2016-08-06-2-fearlessRefactor.markdown

     * use routing constraint to seperate controller action

   * ##### Extract an adapter object
-    * Extract call external library to adapter object call
+    * extract call external library to adapter object call

   * ##### Extract a repository object
-    * Hide the direct ActiveRecord calls, isolated, add data storage on repo object
+    * hide the direct ActiveRecord calls, isolated, add data storage on repo object

   * ##### Extract a service object using the SimpleDelegator
+    * move some domain or business logic to service object

+  * ##### Extract conditional validation into Service Object
+    * when validation only used in one place, drop the condition on model, move it to service object

+  * ##### Extract a form object
+    * move form to form object, more explicit and domain is expressed better
+    * form object can't have save method (SRP), Persistence is a seperate concern and different object should take care of it, form object only valid data